-A worker's work capacity will be reassessed promptly upon receipt of new information indicating a change in work capacity.
+Principle: A worker's work capacity will be reassessed promptly upon receipt of new information indicating a change in work capacity.

+miormation maleating a change in work capacity.
 Expectations Benchmarks S11.1 Upon receipt of a certificate of capacity indicating a change in a worker's capacity, insurers are to investigate the reasons for a change in a worker's capacity, which may require consultation with the worker, the nominated treating doctor and any treating specialists or workplace rehabilitation providers.
 Evidence on claim file S11.2 As soon as practicable upon receipt of a certificate of capacity indicating a change in a worker's capacity, the insurer is to conduct a work capacity assessment, make a work capacity decision and advise the worker of the outcomes of the assessment and decision.
 Advice provided to the worker within two working days after decision Application This standard does not apply to exempt workers.